Research Interests & Experience

 International Relations & Political Science

-Through these programs, I acquired a broad understanding of British and American political structure analytically and systematically, and most importantly the strategy of country studies and strategic country studies.
+Through these programs, I acquired a broad understanding of the British and American political structure analytically and systematically, and most importantly, the strategy of country studies and strategic country studies.

-I conducted a series of studies on different aspects of terrorism (including its typology, phenomenology, psychology, religious terrorism, and how the media is used as a weapon for radicalization, recruiting, or a propaganda channel to prompt terrorist ideas or alienate parts of the society) for the Center for Strategic Research in 2014 and 2015.
-These studies resulted in a number of whitepapers for policymakers, and a couple of conference presentations.
+I conducted a series of studies on different aspects of terrorism (including its typology, phenomenology, psychology, religious terrorism, and how media can be weaponized for radicalization and recruitment, or serve as a propaganda channel to incite extremist ideologies and alienation of parts of society) for the Center for Strategic Research in 2014 and 2015.
+These studies resulted in a number of whitepapers for policymakers and several conference presentations.

 I also conducted studies on Islamophobia (initially for my graduate classes in British Cultural Studies and later for the Center for Strategic Research).
 These studies focused on Islamophobia and the representation of Muslims in the British media, and Islamophobia in Muslim societies.